Texas GED Requirements

 - Enrolled: You cannot be enrolled in an accredited high school or be a high school graduate.

-- Diploma: After you pass the test, the State of Texas will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After passing the test, the State of Texas will award you a high school equivalency certificate, showing that you have achieved the same level of knowledge as a high school graduate.

 Online GED Classes in Texas